AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeFamilyType/GetReferenceHierarchy.md

 AttributeFamilyType.GetReferenceHierarchy Method
 ================================================
-AutomationML 2.1 APIGets the reference (inheritance) hierarchy.
+Gets the reference (inheritance) hierarchy.
 The reference hierarchy includes this instance and the reference hierarchy of an associated [BaseClass][1] defining a class to class relation.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)